-Here is a simple DC motor speed controller circuit that can be configured to control the sweep rate of automobiles’ windscreen wiper.
+Here is a simple DC electric motor variable speed controller circuit that can be configured to control the sweep rate of automobiles’ windscreen wipers.

-The circuit comprises a timer NE555 (IC1), medium-power driver transistor BD239 (T1), high-power switching transistor BD249 (T2) and a few other discrete components.
-It is configured for automobile usage with negative terminal of the power supply connected to ground.
+The circuit comprises a timer NE555 (IC1), medium-power motor driver transistor BD239 (T1), high-power switching transistor BD249 (T2) and a few other discrete components.
+It is configured for automobile usage with the negative terminal of the power supply connected to the ground.

 Motor speed controller circuit

 Here IC1 is wired as a low-frequency, free-running astable multivibrator with pulse-width modulation (PWM) dc motor speed controller output.
 The R-C components like R1, VR1, R2 and C1 determine the frequency of oscillations.